 TPS for Yemen expires on March 3, 2020.

 What does this mean for me and my family?

 If you are a TPS holder from one of the above countries, your protection will end on the dates shown above.
 This means you will have to change your status or leave the United States.
 If you do nothing, you will become an undocumented immigrant.
 You will risk arrest and deportation.

 What should I do now if my TPS is expiring?

-- Please use the RCO’s In Your City database to look for organizations in your community that help with immigration matters and legal advice.
+Please use our FindHello database to look for organizations in your community that help with immigration matters and legal advice.

 How to help TPS holders

 TPS offers protection to people in the United States who cannot safely go back to their homeland.
 This may be because of conflict or because of natural disasters.
 TPS applies to some people from just ten countries.

 TPS allows people to stay in the United States and work legally, but it does not give them citizenship or a green card.
 TPS holders can stay at least six months.
 Some TPS holders have been allowed to stay for more than ten years.

 The Interfaith Immigration Coalition (IIC) is a partnership of faith-based organizations committed to immigration reform that welcomes all newcomers and treats all human beings with dignity and respect.
 Its members work together to advocate for just and equitable immigration policies, educate faith communities, and serve immigrant populations around the country.